 The WP Settings API is the most annoying and over-complicated API I ever worked with.
 But WordPress also has this newer REST API that I used to create a new minimal setting framework.
 Also looks nicer with some new modern CSS making it centered.

-The ARVE Pro options are there to see even the free users before they install the Pro Add-on.
+The ARVE Pro options are visible to free users before they install the Pro Add-on.
 There are two main reasons for this.
 It’s programmatically easier to have them all in one place and also it may be a nice incentive to win over some paying customers who see what they miss out on.
 Note there is no actual code in the main plugin for the Pro functionality it’s just the options.

 ARVE Pro 5.0